pmjones/AutoShell/README.md

 );
 ```

-> N.b.: The _Console_ will not use the injected factory for HelpCommand classes;
+The _Console_ will not use the injected factory for HelpCommand classes; it
-> it will create those itself.
+will create those itself.

 ### STDOUT and STDERR